Oxalis Not Growing or Producing New Leaves

 Symptoms

-- weeks passing with no fresh clover-leaf shoots pushing up
+- weeks passing with no fresh clover-leaf shoots pushing up from the crown

-- plant appears static
+- a plant that otherwise looks healthy but appears entirely static

-- stalled growth without other visible symptoms
+- stalled growth without other visible symptoms like yellowing or wilting

 Causes